ansys/pyaedt-examples/examples/02-aedt_general/index.rst

 General
 ~~~~~~~
-These examples use PyAEDT to show some general capabilities
+These examples show how to use some general PyAEDT capabilities.

 .. nbgallery::